Jacksonspencerd/dnd5e-data-pipeline/README.md

 # dnd5e-data-pipeline
-In progess DND 5e data pipeline with use of Streamlit for data visualization
+In progress DND 5e data pipeline with use of Streamlit for data visualization

+next steps:
+- optimization
+- replace null values
+- responsive design